 61% of U.S. online consumers make a purchase based on recommendations they’ve read on a blog

 This is just part of the reason why 53% of businesses are investing in content marketing, and 55% of marketers say blog content creation is their top inbound marketing priority in 2018 as well.
-Compared to outbound marketing, well planned, quality and helpful content can generate 3 times as many leads and costs 62% less.
+Compared to outbound marketing, well-planned, quality, and helpful content can generate three times as many leads and costs 62% less.

 OPEN Forum, American Express’ website dedicated to the U.S. small business community, is one of the greatest success stories in content marketing.

 It all started in 2007.
 Recognizing its position as one of the leading payment card providers for U.S. small businesses and its inextricable connection with their success, Amex decided to take a turn in a different direction.
 Their marketers started focusing more on what’s truly helpful for their large customer base, creating quality content on topics their readers are interested in.
 They were talking less about their cards and other products, and more about what actually helps the community thrive.

 The efforts were recognized by businesses, and by 2010 OPEN Forum reached a million monthly visitors, and had over 11,000 new small business subscribers.
 The community continually grew through the years and is still a great place for small businesses to look for help and advice, as well as to speak their mind.

 It's been pounded hard by the pandemic, but another mind-blowing example of top-notch content marketing is that of Airbnb.
 Their travel guidebooks and user-generated neighborhood guides are full of high-quality content, paired with locals’ advice and suggestions to make the most of your time in their city.